 When working and studying from home, finding a routine that works for you is really important but really difficult.
 Making a space that’s comfortable and functional but also professional doesn't mean you're not allowed to have distractions.

 If you’re still struggling to be productive, try to set hard boundaries for short bursts where all you do is work - even if it's for 30 or 45 minutes.
 Stretch those periods out and get content down on a page until it becomes easier.

 If nothing else, don't work past when you normally would stop; you'll only make it harder the next day to chip away at coursework and projects.
 Take time for you, keep in touch with friends and family, and wash ya hands.

 This also goes for when you have take-home exams so plan ahead for a space you can use for an hour or two to write.

 KEEPIN' YA HEAD UP

-Keeping in touch online
+Keeping busy and in touch online

 Union societies, sports clubs and University services have been busy planning events across the semester – head to hwunion.com/whatson to see how you can get involved in a new hobby, meet new people or learn some great skills!

 We also have a WattU page available that has online content from students on some of their favourite books, shows, podcasts, films and more!
 Check it out, or add a recommendation of your own for other students to find here.

 If you’re interested in keeping up to date with events, news, and more, let us know what you’re interested in!
 Head to hwunion.com/welcome and select topics that describe you – we’ll then send you content that you’re actually interested in!